 Usability sets constraints for security mechanisms in personal devices.
 Too difficult association mechanisms will not be used as the user either ignores security altogether or, if this is not possible, selects alternative devices.
 Also, the user may by mistake configure security wrongly and, hence, enable attacks.
-Consequently, secure standards minize users' ability to make mistakes, which will compromize security.
+Consequently, secure standards should aim at minimizing users' ability to make mistakes and compromise security.

-Generic attributes affecting to the usability of individual association models include the amount efforts required from users, easiness of learning as well as sensitivity for users' mistakes.
+Generic attributes affecting to the usability of individual association models include the amount of efforts required from users, easiness of learning as well as sensitivity for users' mistakes.
 Particular questions, which association models must address when requiring the end-user actions and decisions, include:

 - 1. How to minimize configuration time and interaction amounts, which individual users are required to give for association?
 These factors affect to how easy it is to learn and how willing users are to use association model. - 2.
 Can users ignore security or avoid making some security critical step? - 3.
-How unique association model is?
-This affects to easiness use security mechanisms.
+How unique the association model is?
+This affects the easiness of use of the security mechanisms.
 The less devices and technologies, which support similar models, there are, the more things there are for users to learn. - 4.
 How to make it clear and unambiguous which devices are associated?
 How can the model be attacked against?
 Is it possible for attackers to initiate associations, which look authentic?
 For instance, can there be multiple simultaneous associations?

 Particular association models have own usability characteristics.
-For instance, usability of password-based association models depends on lengths of passwords.
-To address the difficulty of using passwords, recent work e.g by Vaudenau [14] has demonstrated how to use short passwords in secure association.
-These schemes use short passwords e.g. 5 PINs to prevent MitM attacks when asymmetric cryptography such as Diffie-Helman protocol is used.
+For instance, usability of checksum or password-based association models depends on lengths of compared or typed value.
 Models, where portable memory devices are used, may require more user actions when information is copied to portable memory.
-For instance, the user is required to acguire portable memory, plug it into a control device, launching an application for editing and copying association information and potentially configuring this information.
+For instance, the user is required to acquire portable memory, plug it into a control device, launching an application for editing and copying association information and potentially configuring this information.
 After that a large amount of new devices can be easily associated.
 Camera and audio based models may require users to learn more complex tasks